aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.charts/chartdatapointcollection/item/_index.md

 ---
 title: Item
 second_title: Aspose.Sildes for .NET API Reference
-description: Returns the series data point by index.
+description: Returns the series data point by index its serial number in this collection.
 type: docs
 weight: 80
 url: /net/aspose.slides.charts/chartdatapointcollection/item/
 ---
 ## ChartDataPointCollection indexer (1 of 2)

-Returns the series data point by index.
+Returns the series data point by index (its serial number in this collection).

 ```csharp
 public IChartDataPoint this[int index] { get; }